kimwooch/Glicious/README.md

 ## Other Skills

 I was able to create this app's icon, poster, and store description and publish the application to both apple and play store platform.
+By advertising the platform through social media, I was able gain 40+ daily active users on the release date.

 ## Technology: